 Overall debt levels remain very high relative to the regulated asset base.
-As of 31 March 2014, HF's reported leverage stood at 82.7% of LHR's RAB.
-Although the improvement in HF's free cash position could offer a possibility to reduce its leverage, we expect that leverage will remain high, with the potential to increase to 85% in accordance with the company's financial policy guidance.
-We believe that HF's management will seize this pause in its investment plans to use proceeds from any bond issuances at HSP and HF to boost dividend distributions to HF's shareholders and service debt higher in the ownership structure.
+As of 30 June 2014, HF's reported leverage stood at 83.5% of LHR's RAB.
+Although the improvement in HF's free cash position could offer a possibility to reduce its leverage, we expect that leverage will remain high, with the potential to increase.
+We believe that HF's management will boost dividend distributions to HF's shareholders and service debt higher in the ownership structure, to the extend consistent with its policy to maintain a five percentage point headroom under its leverage covenant level.